 History of Necco Wafers

-Later in the 1930s, Admiral Byrd took two and a half tons of NECCO Wafers on an exedition to the South Pole, which amounted to about a pound a week for each of his men during their two year stay in the Antarctic.
+Later in the 1930s, two and a half tons of Necco Wafers were taken on an expedition to the South Pole, which amounted to about a pound a week for each person during their two-year stay.

 During World War II, the U.S. Government requisitioned a major portion of the production of Necco Wafers.
 The candy was perfect for shipping to troops overseas since it doesn’t melt and is very portable.